A voice for

 • Habitat

 Cleavers are widespread and native across the United Kingdom, Europe and parts of north Africa.
-It can be found in a range of habitats including hedgerows, cultivated land, riverbanks, shingle, waste ground and woodland edges.
+It can be found in a range of habitats including hedgerows, cultivated land, riverbanks, shingle, waste ground and woodland edges (18,19).

 • Sustainability

-According to the IUCN Red List of Threatened Plants Status cleavers are classified as least concern due to its widespread distribution, stable population’s and no major threats (1).
+According to the IUCN Red List of Threatened Plants Status cleavers are classified as ‘least concern’ due to its widespread distribution, stable populations and no major threats (20).
+Cleavers grow abundantly in the hedgerows in the spring and, as such, are not considered at risk or threatened (21).

 The herb supplement industry is growing at a rapid rate and until recent years a vast majority of medicinal plant produce in global trade was of unknown origin.
 There are some very real and urgent issues surrounding sustainability in the herb industry.
 These include environmental factors that affect the medicinal viability of herbs, the safety of the habitats that they are taken from, as well as the welfare of workers in the trade.